 - MATH 10 (Introduction to Statistics) is targeted at non-majors who need basic statistics training.

 - MATH 11, offered in the fall, is designed specifically for the first-year student who places out of 3 and 8.
 MATH 11 includes some material covered in MATH 8, and can be viewed as an equivalent for MATH 13 (see below for more information).
 MATH 12 is the honors section of MATH 11, and explores the broader role of calculus within mathematics and the sciences.

-- A student should take MATH 22 (Linear Algebra with Applications) or 24 (the honors section) before he or she decides to major in math.
-MATH 22/24 (and not the calculus sequence) constitutes the introduction to higher-level abstract math characteristic of the discipline.
+- A student should take MATH 22 (Linear Algebra with Applications) or 24 (the honors section of 22) before he or she decides to major in math.
+MATH 22/24 (and not the calculus sequence) constitutes the introduction to higher-level abstract mathematics characteristic of the discipline.